advaitpaliwal/reminisc/README.md

 # Reminisc

-Reminisc is an open-source memory for conversational LLMs.
+Reminisc is an OpenAI inspired open-source memory framework for LLMs.

 ![demo](demo.gif)